 Very large ovarian cysts can cause displacement of the reproductive organs.
 Damage from a ruptured ovarian cyst may cause scar tissue build-up, and/or the formation of adhesions, attaching the ovary to other parts of the internal body.

 Ovarian cysts are most common in women of childbearing years, but can rarely develop in postmenopausal women.
 A woman’s ovaries are about the size and shape of an almond.
 It is amazing that something so small and delicate can hold thousands of eggs at birth.
 It is also quite amazing that something so small can develop a cyst.
-In fact ovarian cysts can become quite large over time.
-Thankfully there are natural remedies that can help your body to rid itself of the cysts naturally and without surgery.
+Thankfully, there are natural remedies that can help the body to rid itself of the cysts naturally, without surgery.

 Types of Ovarian Cysts

-- Follicular cyst: This happens when the follicle fails to rupture and release the egg at ovulation, it continues to grow forming a cyst.
+Follicular cyst: This happens when the follicle fails to rupture and release the egg at ovulation; instead it continues to grow, forming a cyst.

 Other Types of Ovarian Cysts

 There are other types of cysts that form on the ovaries, but they are not related to the menstrual cycle.

 Dermoid cyst: These cysts are considered complex and develop from cells that produce human eggs.
 Because of this, these types of cyst may contain hair, teeth, or skin.
 They are rarely cancerous.